outde-xyz/website/README.md

     or use your package manager if you're on Linux.

+1. A number of Python3 libraries:
-1. Python's `pygments` library, version 2.3 or higher.
+    - `pygments`, version 2.3 or higher

-1. Python's `typogrify` library, version 2.0.7 or higher.
+    - `typogrify` library, version 2.0.7 or higher
+    - `pybtex`, version 0.21 or higher
+    - *beautifulsoup4*; in Debian, the library is called `python3-bs4`

-    As before, use pip or your package manager.
+    As before, use pip or your package manager to install these dependencies.

-1. The Python package *Beautiful Soup*, version 4.
-    In Debian, the relevant package is called `python3-bs4`.

 1. A recent-ish version of the `make` tool.
     This is usually already installed on Linux and OSX.